 A membership drive started in 1998, culminating in the Club now having some 1,750 members from all walks of life.
 In 1999 it was agreed with the Institute of Directors that it should enjoy corporate membership and house its Scottish office in the Club.In 2008 Fitness First decided to relinquish its lease.
 This gave the Trustees the opportunity to incorporate all floors of the Club's three townhouses into one operation and install a much needed lift, giving equal access to all areas of the building.

-After a long planning process, permission was granted to build a new bar and lounge for the existing Hepburn Suite, install a lift, convert the original billiard rooms into The Princes Royal Suite with its own Cavern Bar, convert the adjacent Mews Cottage into four hotel-style bedrooms and create modern business facilities for the Institute of Directors and its members.
+After a long planning process, permission was granted to build a new bar and lounge for the existing Hepburn Suite, install a lift, convert the original billiard rooms into The Princess Royal Suite with its own Cavern Bar, convert the adjacent Mews Cottage into four hotel-style bedrooms and create modern business facilities for the Institute of Directors and its members.

 The total cost of the project exceeded £1.5m and was funded through previous years' profits and a facility from the Club's bankers, Handelsbanken.